sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 ```

 The biggest difference between LinkedIn login and e.g. Facebook login
-which has first-class support in Flex is that we need to use
+which has first-class support in Sharetribe is that we need to use
 _createIdToken_ helper function to create the id token from the
 information we fetched from LinkedIn.
 This new id token is then passed
-forward to Flex as _idpToken_ parameter.
+forward to Sharetribe as _idpToken_ parameter.

 ```js
   createIdToken(idpClientId, user, { signingAlg: 'RS256', rsaPrivateKey, keyId })